 In case of physical damage by fire, flood, or when hard disk crash, you can avail data recovery services from Stellar Data Recovery that can help you restore your crucial data.
 Recovery from such drive is performed in a controlled environment available in a class 100 clean room.

 This is the most critical part of data disaster recovery.
 You should regularly verify your backups.
 Backups are not about keeping copies of your data, it is about you being able to restore data when the situation demands.
 Therefore, it is important to test your backup strategy or solution to determine if it can provide easy recovery and help you recover all lost data quickly and without corruption.

 Moreover, testing unveils many new things that can help you reduce the backup and storage cost.
 It also lets you discover the problems with the software or hardware that can interrupt the recovery process.
 Assuming backups are going to work when needed can lead to a permanent data loss situation.
 Therefore, you must test your backups regularly, for e.g. monthly or quarterly.

 4. Keep your System updated

-Updates also fixes many existing bugs and brings new features that make system more stable.
+Updates also fix many existing bugs and brings new features that make the system more stable.